Jens Hellström

-Jens Hellström (born 9 August 1977 in Järfalla, Uppland) is a Swedish auto racing driver.
+Jan Jens Hellström (born 9 August 1977 in Järfalla, Uppland) is a Swedish auto racing driver.

 Career

 He has raced mainly in touring cars, including the Swedish Touring Car Championship and the Swedish Volvo S40 Challenge.
 His last campaign in the STCC was in 2005, driving a Honda Civic Type R for Engström Motorsport.
 Also that year, he competed in the first two rounds of the inaugural FIA World Touring Car Championship season at Monza.
 He finished twenty-sixth in race one, and twenty-first in the second race.